MEDICALLY REVIEWED BY NUMBERDYSLEXIA’S MEDICAL REVIEW PANEL ON MAY 30, 2020

 Dyscalculia is a disorder that is often confused with math anxiety.
 But, its way more complex and serious than just fear of numbers.
-Not enough research makes it extremely hard to differentiate it symptoms from a common math fear.
+Not enough research makes it extremely hard to differentiate its symptoms from a common math fear.
 In a recent study that included observing mathematics performance of 2,421 primary school children over a number of school years suggested that the number of pupils with dyscalculia are similar to those with dyslexia.
-But only 1 out 108 ever received an official diagnosis.
+But only 1 out of 108 ever received an official diagnosis.

 Why diagnosis is important?